utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 **Line Chart** - Shows a line for X and Y coordinates connected to the input.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/641242fd8c4c54003a4ad507)

-**Gauge** - Shows a number; generally for when the input is a percent or out of one hundred.
+**Gauge** - Shows a number when the input is a percent or out of 100.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124134c224290033fcb08b)

 **Table** - Shows the connected input as a table with rows and columns.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124607c224290033fcb092)